fls-bioinformatics-core/GFFUtils/README.markdown

      insert a generated ID of the form `<feature>:<Parent>:<n>` (where n is a unique number).

+ *  `--no-percent-encoding`

+     Convert encoded attributes to the correct characters in the output GFF. **WARNING this may result in a non- cannonical GFF that can't be read correctly by this or other programs.**

  *  `--debug` Print debugging information

  *  `--test`  Run unit tests